by Robert A. Muenchen, updated 12/15/2022

 Complete installation notes are here.
 They’re worth reading as they go on to point out several things that can go wrong.
-These include having an incompatible version of R (i.e. you skipped step 1), and R packages which fail to install.
+These include having an incompatible version of R (i.e., you skipped step 1) and R packages that fail to install.

 You can find a comprehensive list of plug-ins here: https://cran.r-project.org/web/packages/index.html.